NinjaBearStudioTech/Documentation/Writerside/topics/showcase/guides_and_showcase.md

 **[P01.G05: React to Incoming Damage](p01g05_react_to_player_damage.md)**
 : To make sure that our attacks work, we need an enemy.
-Using concepts established before, we will create a new enemy character that properly **reacts to incoming damage** and eventually dies.
+Using concepts established before, we will create a new enemy character that properly **reacts to incoming damage** from player attacks.

 **P01.G06: React to Fatal Damage**
-: To make sure that our attacks work, we need an enemy.
-Using concepts established before, we will create a new enemy character that properly **reacts to incoming damage** and eventually dies.
+: Continuing the damage handling, we will handle fatal damage, which starts the death flow and activates the **Death Ability**.

 **P01.G07: Create a Combo**
 : For now, we only have a light and a heavy attack.
 Here we will replace the primary attack with a **combo** that will